 Mountain Laurel ‘Freckles’ (Kalmia latifolia ‘Freckles’)

 A native evergreen shrub, the mountain laurel prefers acidic soil with good drainage and part shade to full shade.
 The mountain laurel is a broadleaf evergreen shrub and ‘Freckles’ has white flowers with maroon specks on the petals that truly look like freckles.
-‘Freckles’ is a compact evergreen shrub growing only 3-6’ tall.
+‘Freckles’ is a compact evergreen shrub growing only 3 to 6 inches tall.
 Native varieties tend to be very loose in form, but some of the named varieties are a little more compact and upright growing.

 Green Gem Hardy Boxwood (Buxus ‘Green Gem’)

 One of the hardiest broadleaf evergreen shrubs, the ‘Green Gem’ boxwood is hardy to zone 3b with protection or zone 4 unprotected.
-A fragrant shrub, this boxwood is a compact 2’x2’ and keeps its rounded shape with little to no pruning.
+A fragrant shrub, this boxwood is a compact 2 by 2 inches and keeps its rounded shape with little to no pruning.
 Glossy evergreen leaves and inconspicuous but fragrant white blooms are added features of this broadleaf shrub.
 Protect the shrub from drying winter winds.

 Hardy Gardenia (Gardenia jasminoides ‘Kleim Hardy’)